eloqdata/eloq-website/website/eloqkv/prerequisite.md

 # Prerequisite of Installing EloqKV

-## Preparing the Management Node
+## Preparing the Control Node

-The `eloqctl` utility operates on a management server node and is responsible for deploying and managing multiple nodes running EloqKV instances.
+The `eloqctl` utility operates on a control machine and is responsible for deploying and managing multiple nodes running EloqKV instances.

 ### Establish SSH Mutual Trust and Passwordless Sudo Access

-Before proceeding, manually configure SSH mutual trust and passwordless sudo between the management node and the EloqKV nodes:
+Before proceeding, please manually configure SSH mutual trust and passwordless sudo between the control node and the EloqKV nodes:

 1. Log in to control machine and each target machine as the root user.
 Create the `eloq` user account on each machine and set a login password for this account: